-Robert Sangster’s work is rich in historical reference.
-Colour field and action painting techniques used by artists like Motherwell, Frankenthaler, Kline and Still from the American Abstract Expressionist movement of the 1950s to 1970s are adapted for use in Sangster’s recent surface design collections, producing highly expressive and dynamic results.
+Robert Sangster’s work is rich in historical references, with nods to colour field and action painting techniques used by artists like Motherwell, Frankenthaler, Kline, and Still from the American Abstract Expressionist movement of the 1950s to 1970s.
+He channels these pioneers in his surface treatments, producing highly expressive and dynamic results.

-Sangster is fascinated by what he describes as “perfectly balanced apparent randomness,” exploring incidental smudges and fingerprints to reveal details and nuances in textural depth that produce fully immersive design experiences.
-His design templates incorporate mixed media, including wood, stucco, paints, glazes and wax.
+Sangster is fascinated by what he describes as “perfectly balanced apparent randomness.”
+He explores incidental smudges and fingerprints to reveal details and nuances in textural depth.
+His studio incorporates a range of mixed media including wood, stucco, paints, glazes and wax.

 Andrea & Alicia